tanvikhadap/MachineLearning/04RandomForest/README.md

 This project helps explain how Random Forest works, from bootstrapping the data, building multiple decision trees, and aggregating their predictions.
 Comparing both methods will deepen your understanding of the Random Forest algorithm, and help you recognize when to rely on libraries for efficient computations.

 ## Who should make it?
-This project is useful for:
+This project is useful for
 - Machine learning learners
 - Data scientists who want to understand Random Forests in detail
 - Those who want to explore ensemble learning techniques and their implementations.